 - Faculty led orientation, and mentorship program that provides ongoing professional development and connects faculty for an entire year.

-- An invitation to become (more) integrated into the teaching and learning environment at LCC.
+- Greater integration into the teaching and learning environment at LCC.

 - Engagement among faculty who seek to share expertise in college systems and teaching/learning pedagogy.